Birth aboard aircraft and ships: Historical background

+In the United States, the population born at sea peaked "during the large transatlantic immigration waves of the 1800s and early 1900s, when many migrants arrived in the U.S. seeking a better life after a long journey by ship".

 Before 1961, a number of states expressly provided in their laws that births and deaths aboard an aircraft registered to that state are considered to have occurred on national territory, and thus the nationality laws of that territory apply.
 One such was § 32(5) of the British Nationality Act 1948.

+Frequency and context

+According to a study published in 2019 and reported by several media outlets, no fewer than 74 babies were born on board aircraft between 1929 and 2018.
+And the phenomenon seems to have become more frequent in recent decades, a trend that goes hand in hand with the growth in global air traffic.

 Contemporary laws

 Under the 1944 Convention on International Civil Aviation, articles 17-21, all aircraft have the nationality of the state in which they are registered, and may not have multiple nationalities.
 The law of the aircraft's nationality is applicable on the aircraft.
 However, nationality laws of any country already apply everywhere, since it is for each country to determine who are its nationals, so this convention has no effect on nationality laws.
 The convention does not say that a birth on a country's aircraft is to be treated as a birth in that country for the purposes of nationality.

 Under the 1961 Convention on the Reduction of Statelessness, for the purposes of determining the obligations under the convention, a birth on a ship or aircraft in international waters or airspace shall be treated as a birth in the country of the ship or aircraft's registration.
 However, the convention applies only to births where the child would otherwise be stateless.
-Since in most cases a child would be covered by one or more countries' jus sanguinis at birth (getting the same citizenship as its parents), this convention rarely comes into play.
+Since in most cases a child would be covered by one or more countries' jus sanguinis at birth (getting the same citizenship as their parents), this convention rarely comes into play.
 In addition, there are still very few member states that are party to the 1961 convention.